vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-hooks.md

 ...
 ```

-The RDE create operation is a long-running process in Cloud Director which is traced by a task.
+The RDE create operation is a long-running process in VMware Cloud Director which is traced by a task.
 If the RDE creation triggers a post-create hook the task returned in the `Location` header of the create RDE API call response is the behavior invocation task.

 If the post-create behavior execution completes __successfully__, then the resolve operation is automatically invoked on the defined entity.